Wright Graduate University Catalog

 In-Residence Attendance (Proctored Exam Policy): Wright Graduate University requires students to participate once a quarter (in-person) in the monthly in-residence weekends at the Elkhorn, Wisconsin campus.
 Students are required to attend one in-residence weekend in person and attend the other two sessions via telephone, webcast, or asynchronously reviewing the video from the weekend and submitting notes to verify the video was reviewed in its entirety.
 During these in-residence weekends, students participate in discussions to demonstrate increasing personally applied emotional intelligence, social intelligence, contribution to others, coachability, authenticity/presence, co-voyaging, and applying Wright Integrative.
 Students are graded on their level of participation and this grade contributes to their overall course grade.
 The University uses these monthly weekends to verify student identity throughout enrollment.
 The University uses these in-residence weekends as proctored exams for the purposes of verifying that the student who enrolled in the program is the same student who earned the degree.

 The University and administration work with each student to resolve the issues a student may have.
 Every student is encouraged to discuss his or her concerns or complaints with faculty or staff most able to assist the student in resolving the matter.
 If, however, the student is not satisfied with these efforts, then the student may pursue a formal review by following the procedure outlined below:

-6. The CEO will provide both the student and the faculty with a written appeal finding mailed within 10 working days of the receipt of the appeal letter.
+6. The CEO/President will provide both the student and the faculty with a written appeal finding mailed within 10 working days of the receipt of the appeal letter.
 This written decision is the final disposition of the complaint.